AlessioSpallino/dsa-solutions/README.md

 # LeetCode DSA Solutions

-This repository contains my solutions to LeetCode problems, organized by topic.
-Each file includes the solution and some test cases that can be run locally with Node.js.
+This repository contains my solutions to DSA problems, organized by topic.
+Each file includes the solution and can be run locally with Node.js.

 ## Progress
 | Problem Name | Difficulty | Topic  | Status  | Solution                        |